alexey-sveshnikov/ansible-aptly-role/README.md

 #### Optional variables:

+1. `aptly_version`: Aptly version to install.
+Hint: use '0.9.*' to install future releases in 0.9 branch automatically.
 1. `aptly_repositories`: Repositories to configure (see an example below).
 1. `aptly_user`: user who owns repository files.
 Default is 'aptly'
 1. `aptly_virtualhost`: name of virtualhost in nginx config file.